sugar-glider27/hawaii-google-maps-analysis/README.md

 | `mean_review_rating` | Mean review rating across all reviews for the business |
 | `has_recent_review` | Indicator for whether the business received at least one review in the last six months |
 | `has_price` | Indicator for whether price information is available |

+### Preprocessing:
+Before training, missing values in numerical features were imputed using the median value of the corresponding feature.
+Missing categorical values were imputed using the most frequent category.
+The categorical feature `category` was then transformed using one-hot encoding so that it could be used by the Decision Tree model.

+We performed a manual hyperparameter search over multiple combinations of:
+- `max_depth`
+- `min_samples_split`
+- `min_samples_leaf`

+The model achieving the highest test-set F1 score was selected as the final model.

+### Why We Expected This Model to Perform Better

+The baseline model relied only on average rating and review count.
+However, business closures are often correlated with changes in customer engagement rather than simply low ratings.
+By incorporating additional feautures, the final model mau indicate whether a business is becoming inactive or losing customers.

 ## Fairness Analysis